The Recordist: Production

 "The Recordist" was written by supervising producer Graham Roland and directed by CSI: NY veteran Jeff T. Thomas.

 Production Mistake: 2 minutes, 30 seconds into the episode, Walter (via videotape) states a DMS coordinate of 49 degrees 20 minutes 2 seconds North.
 When asked to play back the tape, Olivia recites the coordinate as 41 degrees 20 minutes 2 seconds North.
 Olivia is supposed to have near perfect recall and mis-hearing (or mis-remembering) this could make the difference between an area in Canada and an area in Northern Pennsylvania.

 Reception

 Ratings

 "The Recordist" first aired in the United States on October 12, 2012 on Fox.
 An estimated 2.64 million viewers watched the episode, and earned a ratings share of 1.0 among adults aged 18 to 49, to rank fourth in its timeslot.
 The episode saw a decrease in viewership from the previous episode.

 Reviews

 Noel Murray of The A.V.
 Club awarded the episode a "B" grade, saying it was not as strong as the first two episodes of the season due to its more straight-forward plot but thought it had a strong emotional storyline.
-IGN's Ramsey Isler also thought the episode's storyline was lacking, and that it could have been more exciting, but felt the supporting cast was strong and that it told a good emotional story.
+IGNs Ramsey Isler also thought the episode's storyline was lacking, and that it could have been more exciting, but felt the supporting cast was strong and that it told a good emotional story.